mmistakes/minimal-mistakes/_posts/2023-07-25-multiplicative-smoothing.md

 The radius $$r$$ is a conservative theoretical bound on the allowable change to $$\alpha$$.
 A radius of $$r$$ means that, provably, up to $$r$$ features may be added to $$\alpha$$ without altering its induced class.
 Different inputs may have different radii, and note that we need $$r \geq 1$$ to have a non-trivial incremental stability guarantee.
-Quantifying this radius in relation to the Lipschitz smoothness of $$f$$ is one of our main results, which we sketch below.
+Quantifying this radius in relation to the Lipschitz smoothness of $$f$$ is one of our main results (Step 3 of The Plan), sketched below.

 **Theorem Sketch.** (Radius of Incremental Stability) Suppose that $$f$$ is $$\lambda$$-Lipschitz to the masking of features, then an explanation $$\alpha = \varphi(x)$$ is incrementally stable with radius $$r = \mathsf{confidenceGap}(f(x \odot \alpha)) / (2 \lambda)$$.